 Empowering Artists with Intention, Integrity, and Innovation

 At Revelator, we’re lucky to work with some of the most creative and driven teams shaping the future of independent music.
-In this month’s Partner Spotlight, we’re thrilled to highlight our partnership with Boost Collective—a Toronto-based music promotion and distribution company that’s making serious waves in the DIY artist space.
-What started as two high creatives experimenting with music software has evolved into a full-fledged creative powerhouse helping thousands of artists reach their desired audience.
+In this month’s Partner Spotlight, we’re thrilled to highlight our partnership with Boost Collective - a Toronto-based music promotion and distribution company that’s making serious waves in the DIY artist space.
+What started as two friends experimenting with music software has evolved into a full-fledged creative powerhouse helping thousands of artists reach their desired audience.

 From Bedroom Beats to Business Brilliance

-Boost Collective was born in a familiar place for many in the music industry—two friends tinkering with FL Studio and Ableton in high school, dreaming of EDM stardom.
-Co-founders Damian and Ronan quickly realized that whilst they enjoyed crafting their own music, it was the marketing and promotions that really ignited their passions; and made the most of their personal skillsets.
+Boost Collective was founded by Ronan Mullins and Damian Barbu, while tinkering with FL Studio and Ableton dreaming of EDM stardom.
+The founders quickly realized that whilst they enjoyed crafting their own music, it was the marketing and promotions that really ignited their passions; and made the most of their personal skillsets.

 That initial curiosity grew into a company.
-Boost began offering promo packages, honing their creative strategy, and building out a team.
-Today, they’re a growing a global company with 15–20 employees, a headquarters in Toronto, and a bold mission: to make promotion smarter, faster, and more impactful for artists who are ready to scale.
+Boost Collective began offering promo packages, honing their creative strategy, and building out a team.
+Today, they’re a growing global company with 15–20 employees, a headquarters in Toronto, and a bold mission: To empower artists with smarter, faster, and more impactful music promotion tools that accelerate their growth and scale.

 Building Artist Worlds, Not Just Plays